MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cwinapp-class.md

  Puntatore a un oggetto `CAtlTransactionManager`.

 ### <a name="return-value"></a>Valore restituito
- Sezione chiave se la funzione ha esito positivo; in caso contrario NULL.
+ Chiave di sessione se la funzione ha esito positivo; in caso contrario NULL.

 ### <a name="remarks"></a>Note